mikeybkats/angela-duckworth-grit/Notes.md

 | "you're so talented, great job"                   | "great job, what's one thing that could be improved on?"                                   |
 | "this is hard. don't feel bad if you can't do it" | "this is hard don't feel bad if you can't do it yet. you will learn if you keep trying"    |
 | "maybe this just isn't your strength"             | "i have high standards, i'm holding you to them because I know we can reach them together" |

+p182

+- language may help demonstrate / cultivate hope. but actions are a stronger method for modeling growth mindset
+- James Baldwin, "children have never been good at listening to their elders, but they have never failed to imitate them"

+p184

+- the link between behavioral therapy and learned helplessness leads to resilience training
+- most people have an inner fixed mindset (even when we try to have a growth mindset)
+- it's easy to change what we say without changing our body language or actual opinions
+- What to do?
+  - watch for mismatches between words and actions.
+  - acknowledge when you slip up
+  - give a name to your inner fixed mindset characters:
+    - watch for a specific behavior, make note of it, give that personality a character name
+- adopting grit perspective requires getting better at things

+p192

+### growth mindset --> optimistic self-talk --> perseverance over adversity

+- what can I do to boost this one?
+- we maintain the ability to grow myelin throughout adulthood (the insulation that protects neurons).

+p195

+- everybody needs a champion to tell them to keep going. someone that inspires hope. a mentor too.

+# Chapter 10

+## Parenting for Grit

+p199 - 201

+- how do you nurture grit?
+- does it begin with enforcing high standards? or giving warm loving support?

+p202

+- Steve Young - decorated nfl quarterback had a tough guy father that never let him quit, even when his station on the Brigham Young University team seemed hopeless for him.
+- His confidence would falter, and his father helped pull him back together in a tough love kind of way.
+"I didn't raise a quitter"

+p204

+- "it was important to me to teach kids to finish what you begin," Grit Young.
+Steve Young's father
+- The Young's philosophy was strict yet supportive.
+Also notice how when Steve was in college and throughout his life and career he was always calling his father for advice.
+Clearly they are very close.
+- Steve Young was a timid child.
+- His father Grit Young approached this timidness with curiosity and listening.
+He asked questions and tried to help by learning more about what his son was going through.
+- It was never about what Steve's father needed.
+He was focused on the needs of his son.